rabe42/vue-electron-template/readme.md

 - **compile:view** - Compile the sources once into the dest directory.
 - **compile:view:watch** - Compile the sources into the dest directory and watches the source files for recompilation.

+### Debugging
+At the time of this writing it is not possible to set breakpoints in .vue files.
+Nevertheless the debugger statement works.
+The inline 'eval-source-map' is created by default.

 ## Approach
 As there are a lot of templates for electron and Vue available in the open.
 I tried some of them.
 Unfortunately a lot of this is outdates or so complicated that I felt uncertain, if this is really what I want.